Source: http://feedproxy.google.com/~r/Techcrunch/~3/3krG0j0HKLg/

 pregnant man outside lands 2012 lineup beloved ufc results water for elephants old school nick swisher

-(AP) ?
+NEW YORK (AP) ?
 Facebook's stock price is falling now that employees are able start selling restricted stock in the company.

 A lock-up period that had prevented such sales expired on Monday.
 U.S. stock markets opened on Wednesday for the first time since Superstorm Sandy hit the East Coast, so that's when employees could start selling.